 Settle your dog with his favourite toys and plenty of blankets.
 He will have somewhere to snuggle when the fireworks begin.

-If possible, take your dog for a walk and do toilet duties before it dark.
+Take your dog for a walk and do toilet duties before dark if possible.

 The New Year’s fireworks don’t usually begin until midnight, but some early celebrations mean they are set off sooner.
-Ensure that your dog is wearing a collar with his ID tag, and is microchipped, just in case he is startled and runs off.
+Ensure your dog wears a collar with his ID tag and is microchipped in case he is startled and runs off.

 Distract your dog when at home, away from the outside noises.